-This makes it all the more necessary for Member States to comply with the Stability and Growth Pact and to intensify their efforts to render product, service and labour markets more efficient.
-Although improvements have been achieved by Member States through their structural policies, and European industry competitiveness in global markets is now stronger, Europe has performed relatively poorly with respect to job creation over the last two decades.
-Improving the business environment faced by companies is crucial in order to create more jobs.
-In particular, a faster adaptation of EU's industrial structure to new technology-related goods and services can be achieved by opening up competition in service sectors, so as to reduce their costs, enhance the performance of national innovation systems and developing venture capital markets.
-Resolute action in implementing structural reforms are a key complement to macro-economic policy efforts to favour economic growth with higher employment content and more respect for environmental criteria.
+The benefits in terms of economic growth and job creation from a good macroeconomic performance will be all the greater the more product, service and labour markets work efficiently.
+Member States have to step up in their efforts to render product, service and labour markets more efficient.
+Considerable progress has been made in recent years but much remains to be done.
+Although the competitiveness of the EU industry in global markets is now stronger, Europe has performed relatively poorly with respect to job creation over the last two decades.
+Improving the business environment faced by companies is crucial.
+In particular, the faster adaptation of EU's industrial structure to new technology-related goods and services can be spurred by opening up competition in service sectors to reduce costs, enhance national innovation systems and develop risk-capital markets.
+Resolute action to implement structural reforms is a key contribution to macro-economic policy as it will facilitate tension-free growth, foster competitiveness, raise the labour content of growth and make growth more respectful of the environment.